 - Please visit the Journal of Pediatric Health Care to search for articles on this topic.

 - No Hitting Pledge – Hitting people is wrong – and kids are people too!
-Print out this two-sided handout and have your patient families take the no-hitting pledge.
+Print out this handout and have your patient families take the no-hitting pledge.

 - Child maltreatment and neglect SIG newsletter V1, V2, V3